levidurfee/docs-content/content/reference/cli/create.md

 *Note: The previous example would need to have a `swarm.json` file present in the working directory to function correctly.*

-Conversely, if a file named `swarmvars.json` is already present in the *working directory*, you may use the simplified version of the command:
+Conversely, if a file named `swarmvars.json` is already present in the *working directory*, a simplified version of the command may be used:

 ```
 swarm create --var=username=bant
 ```

 #### JSON Variable File Format
-The `JSON` formated variable file format is comprised of a single JSON object, the top level of which defines keys that are named after your [environments](/reference/cli/env/).
+The `JSON` formatted variable file is comprised of a single JSON object, the top level of which defines keys that are named after your [environments](/reference/cli/env/).
 This naming scheme allows you to assign different values to variables for each of your environments.

 Here is an example called `swarmvars.json`: